RAPZ0D/Opencv-Python/README.md

    pip install matplotlib

- Installation within a Virtual Environment (Optional but Recommended)
+ Installation within a Virtual Environment.
 Create a Virtual Environment (Optional but recommended):

 Create a virtual environment using venv or virtualenv

+# Using venv (Python 3.x)
+python3 -m venv myenv

+# Activate the virtual environment (Linux or MacOS)
+source myenv/bin/activate

+# Activate the virtual environment (Windows)
+myenv\Scripts\activate